mrahbari/java-interview-questions/3-intermediate-to-experienced.md

 ---
 ### > What are the observer and observable classes?

-Objects that inherit the "Observable class" take care of a list of "observers."
-When an Observable object gets upgraded, it calls the update() method of each of its observers.
-After that, it notifies all the observers that there is a change of state.
-The Observer interface gets implemented by objects that observe Observable objects.

 In Java, the Observer pattern is a behavioral design pattern that allows one object (the "subject" or "observable") to notify multiple dependent objects (the "observers") of any state changes it undergoes.
 The Observer pattern helps to establish a one-to-many dependency between objects, where the observers automatically update their state when the subject changes.

 To implement the Observer pattern in Java, there are two main classes involved: